 Students in prelicensure (LPN & RN) and BSN completion nursing programs must complete a minimum of 15 credit hours of published requirements for the nursing program per academic year for each $3,000 NISF scholarship awarded.
 Graduate nursing programs require completion of 9 credit hours per academic year.
 The required number of credit hours per year can be divided between the fall, spring and summer sessions.
 Most online courses are accepted.

 Students must maintain a minimum grade point average that will allow continuation in a nursing program.

 The scholarship requires that a recipient must work full-time as a nurse in Kentucky for one year for each academic year funded.
 The work obligation begins after graduation from the program which you are funded.

-If a recipient does not complete the nursing program within the time frame specified by the program, or if a recipient does not complete the required employment, then the recipient will be required to repay any NISF monies awarded, plus accrued interest.
+If a recipient does not complete the nursing program within the time frame specified by the program, or if a recipient does not complete the required employment, then the recipient will be required to repay any funding awarded, plus accrued interest.